Novinite

 Novinite is a Bulgarian English-language news provider based in Sofia.
 "Novinite" (Новините) means "The News" in Bulgarian.
-It is also sometimes referred to as SNA by its forum users.
+It is also sometimes referred to as SNA (Sofia News Agency) by its forum users.

 Through its website novinite.com/sofianewsagency.com and its Breaking News newsletter, Novinite.com provides coverage of events and developments in Bulgaria and around the world.

 Novinite publishes Sofia Morning News, an online daily newspaper with paid subscription, and The Sofia Weekly, a free online weekly newspaper which comes out every Saturday.

 Its website includes a forum, a free archive with more than 101,000 articles, a search engine, and news alerts.

 Novinite is part of One Click Media Group.

 History

 Novinite was founded in 2001 by the Bulgarian journalist, businessman, and public relations expert, Maxim Behar.
 It was formally launched on March 11, 2001.